 What is the F.INV (Inverse F Distribution) Function?

 As a financial analyst, the function is useful in understanding the variability of two data sets.
-One example is when we wish to analyze the income diversity between two regions where the company sells its products.
+One example is when we wish to analyze something such as the income diversity between two regions where a company sells its products.

 The F.INV function uses the following arguments:

-- Probability (required argument) – It is the probability at which we evaluate the inverse Cumulative F Distribution.
+- Probability (required argument) – This is the probability at which we evaluate the inverse Cumulative F Distribution.
 The value is between 0 and 1.

-- Deg_freedom1 (required argument) – It is an integer specifying numerator degrees of freedom
+- Deg_freedom1 (required argument) – An integer specifying numerator degrees of freedom

-- Deg_freedom2 (required argument) – It is an integer specifying denominator degrees of freedom.
+- Deg_freedom2 (required argument) – An integer specifying denominator degrees of freedom.

 If p = F.DIST(x,…), then F.INV(p,…) = x.

 Here, we need to remember that the F.INV function is the inverse of the cumulative form of the F.DIST function.